polyfy/polylith/readme.md

 This is the first and so far only commit of this repository.
 This is also the first `stable point in time` of this workspace which the tool uses when it calculates what changes have been made (up till now).
-Notice that the first letters of the hash corresponds to `stable since: c91fdad` and this is because it refers to this SHA-1 hash in git.
+Notice that the first letters of the hash correspond to `stable since: c91fdad` and this is because it refers to this SHA-1 hash in git.

 The `command-line` and `development` environments and the `user` and `cli` bricks (components and bases are